dlannan/defold-nuklear/README.md

 General reasoning for this extension development:
 - Needed gui with drawing
 - Needed to be able to build gui targets for web asm
-- Wanted tp have a simple "one header" style solution (ended up with a few files).
+- Wanted to have a simple "one header" style solution (ended up with a few files).

 Example screenshots: